-All-on-4 dental implants are designed to completely replace either a lower or upper set of teeth, and they function as a permanent and natural-looking alternative to having dentures installed.
+All on 4 Implants are designed to completely replace either a lower or upper set of teeth, and they function as a permanent and natural-looking alternative to having dentures installed.
 Normally each dental implant would have a titanium screw inserted into the jawbone, and a single false tooth would be placed over the implant.
 With all-on-4 implants, a dental surgeon can insert just four titanium posts to anchor an entire upper or lower set of teeth.
 Once the four implants are installed, an entire upper or lower set of teeth can be placed over them, so that you once again have a natural-looking smile and full functionality.

 On the upside, an entire set of teeth can be replaced in a single surgery, and the implants will be very secure in your mouth, so there'll be no shifting as there would be with dentures.
 Since there are only four implants being installed, the procedure will cost much less than it would if a single implant were installed for each missing tooth.
 On the downside, it will be necessary for a patient to have a high level of bone available, so the implants can be held in place.
 There won't be any opportunity to test how the teeth look or feel prior to the procedure.
 In some cases, it might be inconvenient for a patient, but implants cannot be installed to replace molars, so some other procedure would be necessary.